vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 (in Himavat) Prabhasa-A (in Saurastra near the

 sea, had a famous temple of Soma nātha, one of the twelve Jyotirlingas, broken by Mahmud of Gazni) also called Somanāthapattana, SK.
 VII.1.
 2. 44-53 (several origins of the name suggested).
 V. 82.
 58, 130.
 7. V. 88, 20, 118.
 15, 119.
 3, Adi.
 218. 2-8, Sal.
 35. 42 (the moon was cured of consumption here), KII.35.15-17.N.
 II.
 70,1-95 (mabātmya), G. I. 4.81, Vām.
 84. 29 (Sarasvati falls into the sea near it).
 It is mentioned as a holy place in Usavadāta's Inscription at Nasik (Bom.
 G. vol. 16 p.
 669 and in Cintra prasasti of Sarangadeva dated samvat 1343 ( 1287 A. D.).
 Prabhāsa is styled Devapattana and it is said that it is on the confluence of the Saras vati and the sea [E. I. vol. I. p.
 271 at p.
 283 and Sridbara's prasasti of samvat 1273 (1216 A. D.)]; B (on the Sarasvati) Sal.
 35.78, SK.VII.1.
 11-14; C (a hill near Gaya) Vā.
 108, 16, 109.
 14, Ag.
 116. 15; D (under VS) K. I. 35.
 16, P. I. 37.
 15; E (under Dvāraka) Mausala 8.
 9, Var.
 149, 29-33 (there are alligators there but they do no harm).
 SK.
 VII.
 1 chap.
 35-36 (mahatmya of Sarasvati and Prabhāsa), Bh.
 XI.
 30. 6 (there is pratyak-Sarasvati there i. e.
-S. flowing westwards, while in Kuru kşetra it is prāci).
+S. flowing westwards, while in Kuru kṣetra it is prāci).
 Usavadāta's In scription states that the prince bore the expenditure of the marriages and secured brides for Light bịhamanas at Prabhasa (Prabhaxe.Punyatirthe).
 It was here that Lord Krsna left his mortal coil.
 Vide The life and

 1917